The Multi-Regge Limit from the Wilson Loop OPE: Introduction

 Let us briefly outline the content of the following sections.
 In \secref{sec:mrlfromope}, we shall provide some of the kinematical background.
 In particular, we introduce appropriate coordinates to describe and parametrize multi-Regge kinematics.
 Then we turn to the collinear limit.
-We introduce a special set of variables that is particularly well suited in the combined multi-Regge collinear limit, and explain how to perform analytic continuations in the collinear regime. \Secref{sec:opeexpansion} contains a lightning review of the flux tube and the Wilson loop OPE.
+We review the natural variables of the Wilson loop OPE, and explain how to perform analytic continuations in the collinear regime. \Secref{sec:opeexpansion} contains a lightning review of the flux tube and the Wilson loop OPE.
 The latter is used to compute leading terms in the collinear limit of the heptagon remainder function.
 The remaining two sections address the analytic continuation from the main sheet to the various Mandelstam regions.
 For pedagogical reasons, we start with the hexagon case (\secref{sec:continuation6}) before turning to the more elaborate heptagon, which admits four Mandelstam regions in which the remainder function does not vanish (\secref{sec:continuation7}).
 For all these regions, we perform the analytic continuation.
 It turns out that the continuation of the leading-order terms in the Wilson loop OPE, along with a few standard requirements, suffice to lift the symbols of the two-loop multi-Regge heptagon to functions.
 The expressions we obtain for the two-loop heptagon remainders in the multi-Regge regime are fully consistent with recent results by Del Duca \etal~\cite{DelDuca:2016lad,DelDuca:2018hrv,DelDuca:2018raq}.
 We conclude with an extensive outlook to further directions and open problems in \secref{sec:concl}.
-The paper also includes several technical appendices, in particular on tessellations of the Wilson loop and associated variables for the Wilson loop OPE and multi-Regge limits for all multiplicities (\appref{sec:expl-polyg-param}). \Appref{app:gfunction} provides an extensive analysis of the multi-Regge limit of the two-loop symbol and its lift to the two-loop heptagon function.
+The paper also includes several technical appendices, in particular on tessellations of the Wilson loop and associated variables for the Wilson loop OPE and multi-Regge limits for all multiplicities (\appref{app:bsvtessdetail} and \appref{app:mrl-tessellation}). \Appref{app:gfunction} provides an extensive analysis of the multi-Regge limit of the two-loop symbol and its lift to the two-loop heptagon function.
 We show that for the two most interesting Mandelstam regions, single-valuedness, symmetry, and collinear behavior determine the multi-Regge limit of the heptagon remainder up to four parameters.
 The latter are fixed by our continuation in \secref{sec:continuation7}.